digideskio/drupal-nodestream/README.txt

 NODESTREAM
 ----------

-This is the installation profile for Newspilot.
+This is the installation profile for NodeStream.